 PRESSURE SORES CAN BE PREVENTED!
-The recipient should be educated in the importance skin care, and to perform regular self-inspection skin checks and pressure relief exercises.
+The recipient should be educated in the use of appropriate seat/seatback cushions, the importance of skin care, and to perform regular self-inspection skin checks and pressure relief exercises.

-Self-inspection skin checks must take the place of sensation.
-The recipient should be instructed to examine the skin of an affected body part daily.
+Self-inspection skin checks must be part of the recipient's daily routine.
+The recipient should be instructed to examine the skin of every affected body part.